chadwcarlson/mattermost/README.md

 </a>
 </p>

-This template builds Mattermost on Platform.sh using the
+This template builds Mattermost on Platform.sh using the...

 Mattermost is an open-source messaging framework written in Go and React.